-The procedure for each attempt is described in Section 3.15.1.
+The procedure for each attempt is described in Section 3.16.1.
 For the first five attempts, the standard time limit of 1 minute is applied.
 If after five penalty kicks by each team there is no result (that is, each team has scored the same number of goals), then the decision will be made by the following sudden death shoot-out procedure.

-3.15.1 Penalty Kick
+3.16.1 Penalty Kick

 A penalty kick is carried out with one attacking robot and one opposing goal keeper.
-Other robots (including the coach) should be powered off and stay outside of the field.
+Other robots (including the coach) should not be on the wifi network and must stay outside of the field.
 Teams are allowed to switch to specially designed software for a penalty kick.
 Moreover, teams are allowed to replace their robot after each penalty shot attempt if desired.
 However, all robots (including the replacements) must be ready before the penalty shootout begins.
 After the start of the penalty shootout, no additional code changes are allowed.